Welcome to today's edition of the Rush 24-7 podcast.

 Don't go away.

-The Oklahoma shooting is not getting anywhere near the coverage the Atlanta elementary school shooting got where nobody thankfully was shot.
+The Oklahoma shooting is not getting anywhere near the coverage the Atlanta Elementary School shooting got, where nobody thankfully was shot.

-Now, what the drive-by's are doing here, folks, they're looking at the Oklahoma shooting, and what their focus is guns, gun violence.
+Now, what the drive-bys are doing here, folks, they're looking at the Oklahoma shooting, and what their focus is guns, gun violence.

-They're gonna use this.
+They're going to use this.

 This is why we need gun control.

-And of course, that wasn't even anywhere near the focus in the Zimmerman Trayvon Martin case.
+And of course, that wasn't even anywhere near the focus in the Zimmerman-Trayvon Martin case.

 See, this story does not advance the Democrat agenda.